 As you can see, our first year’s NOI is $778,200 and total debt service is $633,558.
 This results in a year 1 debt service coverage ratio of 1.23x ($778,200/$633,558).
 And this is what the debt service coverage ratio calculation looks like for all years in the holding period:

-As shown above the DSCR is 1.23x in year 1 and then steadily improves over the holding period to 1.28x in year 5.
+As shown above, the DSCR is 1.23x in year 1 and then steadily improves over the holding period to 1.28x in year 5.
 This is a simple calculation, and it quickly provides insight into how loan payments compare to cash flow for a property.
 However, sometimes this calculation can get more complex, especially when a lender makes adjustments to NOI, which is a common practice.

 Adjustments to NOI When Calculating DSCR

 The above example was fairly straightforward.
-But what happens with there are significant lender adjustments to Net Operating Income?
+But what happens if there are significant lender adjustments to Net Operating Income?
 For example, what if the lender decides to include reserves for replacement in the NOI calculation as well as a provision for a management fee?
 Since the lender is concerned with the ability of cash flow to cover debt service, these are two common adjustments banks will make to NOI.

 Reserves are essentially savings for future capital expenditures.
 These capital expenditures are major repairs or replacements required to maintain the property over the long-term and will impact the ability of a borrower to service debt.
-Similarly, in the event of foreclosure, a professional management team will need to be paid out of the project’s NOI in order to continue operating the property.
+Similarly, in the event of foreclosure, a professional management team will need to be paid out of the project’s NOI to continue operating the property.
 While an owner managed property might provide some savings to the owner, the lender will likely not consider these savings in the DSCR calculation.

-Other expenses a lender will typically deduct from the NOI calculation include tenant improvement and leasing commissions, which are required to attract tenants and achieve full or market based occupancy.
+Other expenses a lender will typically deduct from the NOI calculation include tenant improvement and leasing commissions, which are required to attract tenants and achieve full or market-based occupancy.

 Consider the following proforma, which is the original proforma we started with above, except with an adjusted NOI to account for all relevant expenses that could impact the property’s ability to service debt:

 Now when the debt service coverage ratio is calculated it shows a much different picture.
-As you can see, it’s important to take all of the property’s required expenses into account when calculating the DSCR, and this is also how banks will likely underwrite a commercial real estate loan.
+As you can see, it’s important to take all the property’s required expenses into account when calculating the DSCR, and this is also how banks will likely underwrite a commercial real estate loan.

 How does the DSCR work for a business?
 The general concept of taking cash flow and dividing by debt service is the same.
 However, instead of looking at NOI for a commercial property, we need to substitute in some other measure of cash flow from the business available to pay debt obligations.
 But which definition of cash flow should be used?
-Given the importance of debt service coverage, there is surprisingly no universal definition used among banks and sometimes there is even disagreement within the same bank.
+Given the importance of debt service coverage, there is surprisingly no universal definition used among banks, and sometimes there is even disagreement within the same bank.
 This is why it’s important to clarify how cash flow will be calculated.

 Let’s take an example of how to calculate the debt service coverage ratio for a business.